Jashan-randhawa/AI-FitnessTracker1/README.md

 | `POST` | `/api/image-analysis` | Analyze a food image and return a calorie estimate |
 | `POST` | `/api/calorie-estimate` | Estimate calories from a food description |
 | `POST` | `/api/food-estimate` | Estimate full nutrition (calories, protein, carbs, fat) from a food description |

+> The **Meal Planner** and **Activity Planner** pages don't have dedicated routes — they build a structured-JSON prompt client-side and reuse `/api/ai-assistant/chat` (the same endpoint FitBot uses), which is why `maxTokens` on that endpoint is sized for a full multi-day plan, not just a short chat reply.

 ### Chat History